• Skip to primary navigation

 DSC 1658 640x428 - Agujjim (Spicy Braised Monkfish)

 • Pour in the starch slurry, and stir well until the sauce thickens.
 Add the vegetables.
 Gently toss to evenly coat the vegetables with the sauce.
+Salt and pepper to taste.
 Stir in the sesame oil and sesame seeds at the end.
 Serve with a bowl of rice.

 DSC 3666 640x428 - Agujjim (Spicy Braised Monkfish)